criterion326/IE-HGNN/README.md

 ##### 5.1 Hypergraph and simple graph

 ​	Different from simple graphs, a hypergraph can describe high-order connection among molecules, and its edges are called hyperedge, which could link two or more nodes in a graph.
-You can see the difference from an example of a
+You can see the difference from an example of a formaldehyde molecule.

 <div>			<!--块级封装-->
     <center>	<!--将图片和文字居中-->